 However, it can be a smaller percentage from your income than you expected or the waiting period can be more than one year, in other words, you will start receiving your money if your condition takes longer than one year.

 Disability insurance has different types of coverage depending on:

-- what you do at work and your occupation (if you own the business or are a regular employee)
+- What you do at work and your occupation (if you own the business or are a regular employee)